Hyunjin95/Compilers/samples/README.md

 ./snuplc --help
 ```

-# Execute the sample file
+## Execute the sample file
-'fibo.mod' takes an input and as long as the input is valid (in this case, it has to be a number greater than 0). print its fibonacci number. 'fibo' is an executable binary file that has been already compiled.
+'fibo.mod' takes an input and prints its Fibonacci number as long as the input is valid, which means a number greater than 0. 'fibo' is an executable binary file that has been already compiled.
 To test the file:
 ```
 ./fibo
 ```